Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 | `wgt-package`     | Location for storing Web application packages (read-only location). |
 | `wgt-private`     | Location for the Web application private storage. |
 | `wgt-private-tmp` | Location for the Web application private temporary storage. |

+## Related Information
+* Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 2.3.1 and Higher for Wearable
+  - Tizen 3.0 and Higher for TV